jedgroev/SGWebsite/ADVERTISEMENT.md

 ```

 ## Advertise through the Slack workspace
-A Slack workspace (__scienceparkstudygroup@slack.com) was created to help general communication within the community
+A Slack workspace (__scienceparkstudygroup.slack.com__) was created to help general communication within the local study group community.
+If you are not a member of the Science Park Study Group Slack workshape, use this [link](https://scienceparkstudygroup.slack.com/join/signup "Join the Slack workspace").
+Once you are in Slack, you can post an event in the #general channel.
+Simply type `"/events create"` in the #general channel.

 ## Advertise through posters

+## Make sure the Google Calendar is updated
+You can sign in and then add your event in the Google Calendar.
+It will automatically sent a notification in the Slack #general channel.
+To connect to the calendar, use the following credentials:
+login: amsterdamscienceparkstudygroup@gmail.com
+pwd: studygroup

 ## Advertise through people: people bring people!
+What works best is perhaps to tell the people around you that a specific event is happening!
+You can explain what it's about and why people should come.